BUSINESS ACTIVITIES

 INTELLECTUAL CAPITAL

-We drive ethics awareness and behaviour through the Group Code of Ethics and Conduct Policy, The Capricorn Way and Suppliers Code of Conduct
+• We drive ethics awareness and behaviour through the ethics strategy and plan, which is supported by the Group Code of Ethics and Conduct Policy and the Suppliers Code of Conduct.

 FINANCIAL CAPITAL